Jochen Mass: Career

 Merzario and Mass led an Alfa Romeo sweep of the first two positions in the 1975 Coppa Florio manufacturers championship automobile race at Pergusa.
 Mass was third in the 1975 French Grand Prix at Le Castellet.
-On lap 44 he broke the record set by Denny Hulme, clocking a time of 1:50.60 over the 3.61-mile circuit.
+On lap 38 he broke the record set by Denny Hulme, clocking a time of 1:50.60 over the 3.61-mile circuit.
 Mass and Jacky Ickx teamed in a Porsche to claim victory in the Dijon Six-Hour Race.
 Mass won the eighth and final race of the 1976 World Sports Car Championship series.
 He completed the 4.2 kilometre, Salzburg course in 1 hour, 28 minutes, 25.24 seconds, with an average speed of 125 m.p.h.

+At the 1976 German Grand Prix Mass was in a good position to win his home Grand Prix.
+He was the only one to start on dry tires on a partially wet Nordschleife.
+The track dried and after the second lap he led with a good margin after the other drivers all needed to pit for dry tires.
+The race was stopped after the severe accident of Niki Lauda and restarted in dry conditions which eliminated Mass's advantage and he finished 3rd, while his teammate James Hunt won the race.

 Mass and Ickx drove a Porsche 935 in the 1977 24 Hours of Daytona endurance race.
 Mass was clocked at 126.477 m.p.h. around the 3.84 mile Daytona road course.
 Mass won both 20-lap heats of the 1977 Jim Clark Memorial race in Hockenheim.
 He drove a March-BMW.

-Mass' Arrows turned over several times at the 1980 Austrian Grand Prix at Zeltweg.
-He bruised his neck and wrenched a vertebra but was able to leave the hospital.
+After the 1977 season Mass left McLaren and signed with the ATS team, because of his good relationship with Robin Herd who was hired as the technical director.
+Herd left the team early in the season after disagreements with team owner Günter Schmid.
+Mass' season proved disastrous, scoring no points, failing to qualify for three races and having to sit out the last three races after braking his leg during testing.
+He subsequently left the team and moved to Arrows for 1979 season.